-A hate crime is any crime committed which is motivated by bias or based on the victim’s perceived membership in a specific group, such as race, national origin, sexual orientation, gender identity, or religious belief.
+A hate crime is any crime committed that is motivated by bias or based on the victim’s perceived membership in a specific group, such as race, national origin, sexual orientation, gender, or religious belief.
 Hate crimes are intended to induce fear and cause psychological and/or physical harm.
-Hate crimes are sometimes accompanied by hate speech, but hate speech itself is not always a hate crime.
+Hate crimes are sometimes accompanied by hate speech, but hate speech in and of itself is not always a hate crime.

 What are Hate Crimes?

 While this list isn’t exhaustive, you may be a victim of a hate crime if: